NachuT/RubiksToolkit/README.md

      -d '{"alternate_algorithm": "MESSAGE"}'

 ```
-Abiity to Post an alternate algorithm for a specified PLL( ie. Ua ) Be Nice no weird posts please!!!
+#Returns the common algorithm for the specified PLL ( ie. Ua )
 ```
 /<algname>
 ```
-Returns the common algorithm for the specified PLL ( ie. Ua )